mtuomiko/traffic-history/README.md

 ### Manual deployment to Google Cloud Run using Container Registry

 Instructions exclude any versioning.
 Requires gcloud CLI and Docker.
+This does not contain all the necessary steps to initialize the cloud environment such as project creation.

+* Datastore composite indices must be initialized one time: `gcloud datastore indexes create ./dao/index.yaml`
 * Build native runner image: `docker build -f docker/Dockerfile.multistage -t traffichistory-native .`
 * Tag it to GCP EU container registry: `docker tag traffichistory-native eu.gcr.io/<project_id>/traffichistory-native`
     * Use correct project id